BSW, MSW, RSW

-Focus: Individual, anxiety/depression, stress, youth, women, domestic violence, safety planning, self-esteem
+Focus: Individual, youth, women, men, anxiety/depression, stress, domestic violence, safety planning, self-esteem

-“In helping others we shall help ourselves, for whatever good we give out completes the circle and comes back to us” -Flora Edwards.
 My name is Ramneet Lotay, I was born in Toronto and raised in the Peel Region to immigrant parents from Punjab, India, who stressed the value of hard work, dedication and being focused.
-Above all they taught me to be a good human being, to help those in need and to always see the best in people.
-This led me to pursue a career in social work, where I had the most amazing opportunities to work with and support individuals who were experiencing barriers.
-I recognized that even though individuals might be struggling and feeling hopeless, they hold in themselves strength and resiliency.
+Above all they taught me to be a good human being, to help those who are not as privileged as I am and to always see the best in people.
+This led me to pursue a career in social work, where I continue to have the most amazing opportunities to work with and support individuals who are experiencing barriers.
+I recognize that even though individuals might be struggling and feeling hopeless, they hold in themselves strength and resiliency.
 Each one of us is an expert in our own lives and my passion lies in helping individuals recognize their strengths and abilities.

-Currently, I sit on the executive committee of a non-profit in the Peel Region and I am a community champion on the Regional Diversity Roundtable.
+Currently, I volunteer in the community for causes which I hold close to my heart, in addition to facilitating groups in the Peel Region for women, men and children.
 The ultimate goal is to utilize my skills and abilities to make a difference in the community.
 I would be privileged to hear your story and support you in overcoming any challenges you may be having in your life.